What changes when you invest in mothers?

 This is especially true in the realm of international development.

-Family life changes
+1. Family life

 When we invest in mothers, we invest in entire families.
 Mothers are an essential part of any family dynamic.
 Many mothers take on roles of nurturer, caretaker, and housekeeper, just to name a few.
 Mothers are essentially the roots of family life.